Ownership and History

 As the acquisitions helped evolve Citizens, so did the maturation of its platform and service-delivery channels.
 In 1999, the bank launched a full Web-based electronic banking and bill payment service.

 In the spring of 2001, Citizens reached agreement with The Stop & Shop Supermarket Co., New England’s largest grocery retailer, to include branches in all of its Rhode Island stores and most Massachusetts locations.
-Since that partnership began, Citizens’ in-store banking model has extended in geography and partnerships and it has become the No. 2 supermarket banker, in deposits, as the in-store segment has grown to nearly 500 branches in 12 states.
+Since that partnership began, Citizens’ in-store banking model has extended in geography and partnerships and it has become the No. 2 supermarket banker, in deposits, as the in-store segment has grown to more than 350 branches in 11 states.

 The 2004 acquisition of the credit card division of People’s Bank (now called RBS Card Services) enabled the company to compete as a serious player in the U.S. credit card market.